Last Quarter on

 Moon before ascending node

-13 days after descending node on 4 April 2009 at 07:22 in ♌ Leo.
-The Moon is located south of the ecliptic over the following day, until the lunar orbit crosses from South to North in ascending node on 18 April 2009 at 05:19 in ♒ Aquarius.
+13 days after descending node on 4 April 2009 at 07:22 in ♌ Leo the Moon is positioned south of the ecliptic over the following day until the lunar crosses the ecliptic again from South to North in ascending node on 18 April 2009 at 05:19 in ♒ Aquarius.

 Moon after southern standstill

-2 days since the previous standstill on 14 April 2009 at 13:02 in ♐ Sagittarius when the Moon has reached South declination of ∠-26.665°, the lunar orbit is extending northward over the next 10 days to face maximum declination of ∠26.567° at the point of next northern standstill on 28 April 2009 at 08:50 in ♊ Gemini.
+2 days since the last southern standstill on 14 April 2009 at 13:02 in ♐ Sagittarius when the Moon has reached South declination of ∠-26.665° the lunar orbit is extending northward over the next 10 days to face maximum declination of ∠26.567° at the point of next northern standstill on 28 April 2009 at 08:50 in ♊ Gemini.

 Syzygy in 7 days